AguaClara/public_relations/README.md

 # Public-Relations
-Deals with internal and external promotion, marketing, and overall branding of the project team
+Deals with internal and external promotion, marketing, and overall branding of the project team - Helen